-Tim Marshall’s experience on foreign affairs is extensive.
-For example, he’s been a journalist reporting from conflict zones, and written for many major newspapers.
-This is a person who knows what he’s talking about.
-Children deserve experts, after all.
-Whether it’s writing their books, or in their classrooms.
+Tim Marshall’s experience of foreign affairs is extensive.
+For example, he’s been a journalist reporting from conflict zones and written for many major newspapers.
+This is a writer who knows what he’s talking about.
+Children deserve experts, whether it’s writing their books, or in their classrooms.

 Each section has been clearly illustrated by Grace Easton and Jessica Smith, while Marshall’s text is succinct, informative and impartial.

 Some of the best learning I’ve witnessed comes from spontaneous moments.
 And it’s the teacher’s general knowledge which is key to this.
 If you can link subjects, things start to make sense.
 We stand back and see that the world is far more complex, and fascinating, than we realised.
 That’s why this book will work so well in the classroom; it fills in the gaps to create the eureka! moments we all crave.

 Information comes at children from multiple sources, all different pieces of a puzzle for which there is no picture.
 It’s the experts that hold up that picture, the Tim Marshalls, the teachers.
 Prisoners of Geography is one such picture that will be the perfect exploration text for children and adults.

 You can listen to our In the Reading Corner podcast with Tim here.